NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## SERIAL RR Usage - option 2 {#serialrr2}

-The `serial` property of a member zone is provided by an SERIAL RRset on the same owner name as the PTR RR of the member zone.
+The `serial` property of a member zone is provided by a SERIAL RRset on the same owner name as the PTR RR of the member zone.

 For example, if a catalog zone lists three zones "example.com.", "example.net."